hannahkuo06/evalautoapp/README.md

 # evalautoapp

+## About
+This tool is meant to automate the error-checking process in data evaluation.
+It will process a runspec CSV and output the same CSV file with an extra column \"Errors\" that includes a list of errors/bugs GPT4 found in the generated text.
+\n\n
+`errors.json` is a dynamic error taxonomy.
+Update with new errors for GPT4 to label and catch during data evaluation.

 ## Configuration

 To run this project, you need to set up your API keys and other configuration settings.